-A wonderful week of day hikes in Cusco and the Sacred Valley culminating with with hiking the Inca Trail through the Sun Gate to Machu Picchu
+A wonderful week of day hikes in Cusco and the Sacred Valley culminating in hiking the Inca Trail through the Sun Gate to Machu Picchu

 Each day you will hike along little known Inca Trails and learn about the fascinating cultures of Peru, both past and present.
 These gentle hike show you all the main sites and allow you to walk away from the crowds and see the real Peru that lies beyond.
 And at the end of each day you can relax in comfortable local lodgings.